thacherT1D/webdevstuff/Auth/Authentication_and_Authorization.desc.md

 **Authentication** is the process of confirming the identity of a user.
 When a user logs into a web application, that person is attempting to authenticate.
 To confirm their identity, the user must provide unique personal identification, like a username or email address, and a password.
 If the information provided during login matches the information previously provided during registration, the user is authenticated.

+[INSERT DIAGRAM HERE]

 However, it's not quite as simple as that.
 As you've seen, only hashed passwords are stored in the database during registration.
 To verify whether a login password is correct, it too must be run through the same cryptographic hash function as the registration password.
 Only if the two hashed passwords are equivalent is the user authenticated.

 ### Exercise

-Turn to a neighbor and explain the user authentication process from the perspective of an HTTP server.
-It may help to draw a diagram of what's happening.
+Turn to a neighbor and explain the authentication process.
+It may help to draw a diagram of what's happening between the client and server.

 ## Why is authentication important?